Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Career & Public Spotlight

-Kostyantyn Kurylenko played handball at a time when Ukrainian clubs were making their mark in European competitions.
+Kostyantyn Kurylenko played handball at a time when Ukrainian and Belarusian clubs were making their mark in European competitions.
 As a left back, he needed both shooting precision and defensive instincts—a role that demands split-second decisions under pressure.

 Major Turning Points